poppadum/dynquee/README.md

 ## Usage
 Most settings can be configured in the config file [`digimarquee.config.txt`](digimarquee.config.txt).

-For each [Emulation Station][emulationstation] action, the config file defines a search precedence rule: an ordered list of search terms indicting where to search for media files.
+For each [Emulation Station][emulationstation] action, the config file defines a search precedence rule: an ordered list of search terms indicating where to search for media files.

 If no files match a search term *digimarquee* moves on to the next term.
 That way you can specify which media files to show in order of priority.

-For example, when an arcade game is launched, we can get *digimarquee* to:
+For example, when an arcade game is launched, *digimarquee* can:
 1. search for the game's marquee image
 1. if not found, search for the game publisher's banner
 1. if not found, search for a generic arcade banner

-For full details please see the comments in the `[media]` section of the config file [`digimarquee.config.txt`](digimarquee.config.txt).
+For full details see the comments in the `[media]` section of the config file [`digimarquee.config.txt`](digimarquee.config.txt).

 All media files that match a successful search term are displayed in a random order as a slideshow that loops continuously.
 How long each image or video is shown can be adjusted in the `[slideshow]` section of the config file.

 ### Filename Matching
-Searching for media files works as follows:
+Media file matching works as follows:

 1. Names of games, publishers and genres are converted to lower case and a dot is added to the end
     - e.g. `Sonic The Hedgehog` becomes `sonic the hedgehog.`

 1. Names are then matched against the beginning of media filenames.
     - e.g. a ROM named `Chuckie Egg.zip` would match media files named `chuckie egg.*`
-    - a game published by `Atari` would match files named `atari.*`
+    - or a game published by `Atari` would match files named `atari.*`

 ### Adding Your Own Images And Videos
 By default marquee media files live in `/recalbox/share/digimarquee/media`.
-If for some reason you want to store them somewhere else, change the `base_path` setting in the `[media]` section of the config file.
+If for some reason you want to store them somewhere else, change the `media_path` setting in the `[media]` section of the config file.

 Place your media files in the appropriate subdirectory (look at the included files for examples):